 Here it gets tricky.
 To begin with the most important, and most straight-forward fact: It is not possible to store large files in Git.
 This is because Git would very quickly run into severe performance issues.
-For this reason, GITHUB, a well-known hosting site for projects using Git, for example does not allow files larger than a few dozen MB of size.
+And hosting sites for projects using Git, such as GITHUB or GITLAB also do not allow files larger than a few dozen MB of size.

 For now, we have solved the mystery of why text files can be modified without unlocking, and this is a small improvement in the vast amount of questions that have piled up in our curious minds.
-Essentially, git-annex protects your data from accidental modifications and thus keeps it safe. datalad run commands mitigate any technical complexity of this completely if -o/-output is specified properly, and datalad unlock commands can be used to unlock content "by hand" if modifications are performed outside of a datalad run.
+Essentially, git-annex protects your data from accidental modifications and thus keeps it safe. datalad run commands mitigate any technical complexity of this completely if -o/--output is specified properly, and datalad unlock commands can be used to unlock content "by hand" if modifications are performed outside of a datalad run.